Best Covenant for Each Class in Shadowlands Patch 9.2: Eternity's End

 Here is a quote about Assassination Rogue Covenants from our class writer, Seliathan.

-The Night Fae Covenant offers a variety of Soulbinds and abilities that make it a very good choice regardless of whether you want to excel in Raids, Mythic+ or are mainly focusing on solo content like Torghast.
-It is the most flexible Covenant for Assassination Rogue and synergizes very well with our class and specialization toolkit.
+The Venthyr Covenant offers a variety of Soulbinds and abilities that make it a very good choice regardless of whether you want to excel in Raids, Mythic+ or are mainly focusing on solo content like Torghast.
+It is a very flexible Covenant for Assassination Rogue and synergizes well with our class and specialization toolkit.
+The main reason why Venthyr is a very solid choice is due its high DPS performance, while offering lots of flexibility with multiple viable Soulbinds that can be customized for specific playstyles or situations.
+It is not uncommon to use each Soulbind for a different content-type.

 Here is a quote about Outlaw Rogue Covenants from our class writer, Seliathan.

-The Night Fae Covenant offers a variety of Soulbinds and abilities that make it a very good choice regardless of whether you want to excel in Raids, Mythic+ or are mainly focusing on solo content like Torghast.
-It is the most flexible Covenant for Outlaw Rogue and synergizes very well with our class and specialization toolkit.
+The Kyrian Covenant offers a variety of Soulbinds and abilities that make it a very good choice regardless of whether you want to excel in Raids, Mythic+, or are mainly focusing on solo content like Torghast.
+It is a very flexible Covenant for Outlaw Rogue and synergizes well with our class and specialization toolkit that is centered around cooldown reduction.

 Here is a quote about Subtlety Rogue Covenants from our class writer, Ashine.